The song "Over the Rainbow" was written about the Jewish experience during the Holocaust.

 — Goldie (@jillaustein) June 16, 2014

-In December 2014, Rabbi Bernhard Rosenberg published an editorial about the song “from a Jewish perspective.”
-It began with context about Rosenberg’s subsequent musings:
+In December 2014, Rabbi Bernhard Rosenberg published an editorial about the song “from a Jewish perspective” which began by establishing some context for his subsequent musings:

 The 2014 Oscars celebrated the 75th anniversary of the release of “The Wizard of Oz” by having Pink sing “Somewhere Over the Rainbow” to a backdrop of highlights from the film.
 What few people realized while listening to that incredible performer singing that unforgettable song is that the music is deeply embedded in the Jewish experience.

-Portions of Rosenberg’s column were pasted into e-mail forwards claiming that the song was about the Holocaust period, but his actual published words contradicted that claim (albeit subtly):
+Portions of Rosenberg’s column were pasted into e-mail forwards claiming that the song was about the Holocaust, but his actual published words contradicted that claim (albeit subtly):

 But perhaps the most poignant song to emerge out of the mass exodus from Europe was “Somewhere Over the Rainbow”.
 The lyrics were written by Yip Harburg, the youngest of four children born to Russian-Jewish immigrants … The song’s music was written by Harold Arlen, also a cantor’s son.
 His real name was Hyman Arluck, and his parents were from Lithuania.